 Occupational Health Resources

 Asthma in the Home: A Guide for Landlords and Tenants

-on basic asthma facts and statistics as well as common asthma triggers
+about basic asthma facts and statistics.
+It describes common asthma triggers

-found in the home, and to provide easy steps a landlord/tenant can
+found in the home, and provides easy steps a landlord/tenant can

 (PDF, 661 KB) -This poster could be used in a variety